uessugui/scientific-curation-portfolio/README.md

 ## About me

-I am an MSc Infection Biology student with a BSc in Biomedical Science, focused on infection biology and AMR.
-My work centers on structured scientific curation for literature-heavy research questions.
+I am an **MSc Infection Biology student** with a **BSc in Biomedical Science**, focused on infection biology and AMR.
+My work centers on **structured scientific curation for literature-heavy research questions**, with an emphasis on clarity, traceability, and rigorous interpretation of existing evidence.

 ---